Public cloud: Real-world lessons of strategic success

 Whether that means building a mobile app or new website to strengthen customer engagement, these shifts signal how strategic the public cloud has become for many companies.
 As a platform for running key business applications and services, the public cloud is a popular facilitator of digital transformations that enterprises are undertaking to boost bottom- and top-line growth.

 But CIOs also view the cloud as a way to build software faster by embracing agile, devops and design-thinking philosophies.
-The public cloud has emerged as a catalyst for these changes, and the market reflects this, as public cloud services revenue will top $123.2 billion this year, ballooning to $204.5 billion by 2020, IDC says.
+The public cloud has emerged as a catalyst for these changes, and the market reflects this, as public cloud services revenue will top US$123.2 billion this year, ballooning to US$204.5 billion by 2020, IDC says.

 IT leaders recently shared with CIO.com their business drivers, experiences, and lessons learned in moving to the public cloud.
 They also offered some hard-earned practical advice for CIOs looking to the make a successful strategic shift to the public cloud.